The Representational Status of Deep Learning Models: Introductory

-Going forward, I will use the term `representation' to refer to that which stands in a representational relation, as understood on a \textit{relational} conception.
+Going forward, I will use the term `representation$_\text{\textbf{rel}}$ to refer to that which stands in a representational relation, as understood on a \textit{relational} conception.
 I will, of course, have occasion to discuss representations from the functional perspective when, for instance, I discuss neural activation patterns in deep neural networks and human brains in \textit{Section 4}.
-In such cases, I will clarify that I mean by `representation' in the sense denoted by the functional perspective and will, for the most part, adopt the term `learned transformation' to avoid confusion.\\
+In such cases, I will clarify that I mean by `representation' the sense denoted by the functional perspective by using `representation$_\text{func}$'.
+Nevertheless, I will, for the most part, instead adopt the term `learned transformation' to avoid confusion.

-Here, then, is the plan: In \textit{Section 2}, focusing on the role of representation, I briefly review the recent literature on scientific models to bring out a graded distinction between representationally fine-grained models and those that are highly idealized.
-In \textit{Section 3}, I turn to a discussion of deep learning models, including their structure and training process, as well as the challenges of resolving their representational status presented by opacity.
+Here, then, is the plan: In \textit{Section 2}, focusing on the role of representation$_\text{rel}$, I briefly review the recent literature on scientific models to bring out a novel graded dimension of semantic decomposability.
+On one end are models that are `locally semantically decomposable', and on the other, those that are globally or `holistically decomposable'.
+I demonstrate that this dimension is orthogonal to the degree to which any given model is idealized.
+In \textit{Section 3}, I turn to a discussion of deep learning models, including their structure and training process, as well as the challenges of resolving their representational$_\text{rel}$ status presented by opacity.
 In doing so, I clarify relevant terminology and adopt a stable vocabulary to avoid ambiguity.
-In \textit{Section 4}, I examine whether more technical, conceptual, and philosophical considerations support the idea that DLMs encode fine-grained representations.
-I conclude in \textit{Section 5} that DLMs are representational in an idealized sense and that there is no evidence that they are fine-grained models of their targets, thereby highlighting potential epistemic and practical risks associated with interpreting them as such.
+In \textit{Section 4}, I examine whether more technical, conceptual, and philosophical considerations support the idea that DLMs encode locally decomposable representations$_\text{rel}$.
+I conclude in \textit{Section 5} that DLMs are representational$_\text{rel}$ in a global or holistic sense and that there is no evidence that they are more locally decomposable models of their targets, thereby highlighting potential epistemic and practical risks associated with interpreting them as such.
+At the same time, this analysis reveals that, due to opacity, it is not possible to assess the degree of idealization for any particular model.\footnote{Though there may be some reason to think that some deep learning models are more idealized than others as a function of the dimensionality of their inputs (for instance, representing global weather patterns as a function of two input parameters implies a high degree of idealization while doing so with a million suggests less idealization).}